wvteijlingen/localeasy/README.md

 You can always use `%s` or `%1$s`, Localeasy will automatically convert them to `%@` and `%1$@`

 For example: The string `Welcome %s!` will be formatted as `Welcome %s!` for Android, and as `Welcome %@!` for iOS.

+## Current limitations

+If you have need for the following more advanced features, Localeasy might not be the perfect fit for your project:

+1. Android XML: [String arrays](https://developer.android.com/guide/topics/resources/string-resource#StringArray) are not supported.
+2. iOS String Catalogs: "Vary by device" is not supported.
+You might be able to use variants instead.